 The American Association of Electrodiagnostic Medicine/American Academy of Physical Medicine and Rehabilitation's technology review on "Dynamic electromyography in gait and motion analysis" (1999) concluded that "its utility in pre-operative planning has not been proven in well-designed, large, multi-center studies.
 There remains many legitimate differences of opinion as to the relative benefits of surface versus fine-wire techniques that future studies will need to resolve.
 Also in doubt is the best way of determining onset of electrical activity and other technical variables.
 Dynamic EMG, as part of comprehensive motion analysis, has found applications in the optimization of athletic performance.
 The subjects in these studies are not patients in the classic sense and did not necessarily carry any type of medical diagnosis".

-A randomized controlled clinical trial (Wren, et al., 2012) found no significant difference in primary outcome measures and most secondary outcome measures with use of gait analysis in cerebral palsy surgery.
-This study examined the impact of gait analysis on surgical outcomes in 156 ambulatory children with cerebral palsy through a randomized controlled trial.
-Patients underwent gait analysis and were randomized to two groups: Gait Report group (n = 83), where the referring surgeon received the patient’s gait analysis report, and Control group (n = 73), where the surgeon did not receive the gait report.
+A randomized controlled clinical trial (Wren et al, 2013) found no significant difference in primary outcome measures and most secondary outcome measures with use of gait analysis in cerebral palsy surgery.
+This study examined the impact of gait analysis on surgical outcomes in 156 ambulatory children with CP through a randomized controlled trial.
+Patients underwent gait analysis and were randomized to 2 groups: (i) Gait Report group (n = 83), where the referring surgeon received the patient’s gait analysis report, and (ii) Control group (n = 73), where the surgeon did not receive the gait report.
 Outcomes were assessed pre- and 1.3 + 0.5 years post-operatively.
-An intent-to-treat analysis compared outcomes between the two groups.
+An intent-to-treat analysis compared outcomes between the 2 groups.
 The primary outcome measures were the walking scale of the Gillette Functional Assessment Questionnaire (FAQ), the Gait Deviation Index (GDI), and the oxygen cost of walking (O2 cost).
 Secondary outcome measures included the gross motor function measure (GMFM-66) and health-related quality of life questionnaires (Child Health Questionnaire (CHQ), Pediatric Outcomes Data Collection Instrument (PODCI), and Pediatric Evaluation and Disability Inventory (PEDI).
-The outcomes that differed significantly between groups were change in health component of the CHQ, which was rated as much better for 56% (46/82) of children in the Gait Report group compared with 38% (28/73) in the Control group (p = 0.04), and the upper extremity physical function component of the PODCI.
+The outcomes that differed significantly between groups were change in health component of the CHQ, which was rated as much better for 56 % (46/82) of children in the Gait Report group compared with 38 % (28/73) in the Control group (p = 0.04), and the upper extremity physical function component of the PODCI.
 There were no significant differences in outcomes between the Gait Report group and the Control group in the primary outcome measures: the FAQ, the GDI, and O2 cost.
 There were also no significant differences in most secondary outcomes, including the GMFM-66, all four components of the PEDI, and components of the CHQ other than change in health (i.e., global health, physical functioning, role/social limitations - physical, pain/discomfort, self esteem, general health perception, parental impact - emotional, and parental impact - time), and components of the PODCI other than upper extremity physical function (i.e., sports/physical function, transfer/basic mobility, pain/comfort, and global functioning).
-The authors posited that one potential reason for the lack of difference between the Gait Report group and the Control group for most measures was because surgeons who received gait reports followed the report recommendations less than half (42%) of the time.
+The authors posited that one potential reason for the lack of difference between the Gait Report group and the Control group for most measures was because surgeons who received gait reports followed the report recommendations less than half (42 %) of the time.

 In a cohort study, Chow and colleagues (2012) examined the velocity-dependent change in medial gastrocnemius (MG) activity during the stance phase of gait in patients with moderate-to-severe resting hypertonia after stroke or traumatic brain injury (TBI).
 Convenience sample of patients with chronic TBI and stroke (n = 11 each), and age- and sex-matched healthy controls (n = 22).
 Main outcome measures included frequency and gain (steepness) of positive (greater than 0) and significant positive (greater than 0 and goodness of fit p ≤ 0.05) electromyogram-lengthening velocity (EMG-LV) linear regression slope in MG during the stance phase of gait.
 Positive and significant positive slopes were found significantly more often on the more affected (MA) than less affected (LA) side in patients with TBI but not stroke.
 Both the frequencies of positive and significant positive slopes on the MA side in patients with TBI were also significantly higher than in controls.
 However, neither the gain of positive nor significant positive EMG-LV slope was different between the MA and LA sides or in comparison with controls.
 Positive slope parameters were not related to Ashworth score on the MA side.
 The authors concluded that the frequency and gain of positive EMG-lengthening slope did not effectively differentiate patients from controls, nor were they related to the resting muscle hypertonia.
 Motor output during MG lengthening in the stance phase of gait is apparently not exaggerated or related to resting hypertonia in patients with chronic TBI and stroke.
 Thus, changes in gait during stance cannot be ascribed to increased stretch reflex activity in MG muscle after acquired brain injury.